stefanspringer1/SwiftXML/README.md

     }
 ```

 The user of the library can also provide sets of rules to be applied (see the code at the beginning and a full example in the section about rules).
 In such a rule, the user defines what to do with an element or attribute with a certain name.
 A set of rules can then be applied to a document, i.e. the rules are applied in the order of their definition.
-This is repeated, garanteeing that a rule is only applied once to the same object (if not detached from the document and added again), until no application takes places.
-So elements can be added during apllication of a rule and then later be processed by the same or another rule.
+This is repeated, guaranteeing that a rule is only applied once to the same object (if not detached from the document and added again), until no application takes places.
+So elements can be added during application of a rule and then later be processed by the same or another rule.

 ### Other properties

 The library uses the [SwiftXMLParser](https://github.com/stefanspringer1/SwiftXMLParser) to parse XML which implements the according protocol from [XMLInterfaces](https://github.com/stefanspringer1/SwiftXMLInterfaces).

 All parts of the XML source are retained in the XML document built in memory, including all comments and parts of an internal subset e.g. all entity or element definitions.
-(Elements definitions and attribute list definitions are, besides their reported element names, only retained as their original textual represenation, they are not parsed into any other representation.)
+(Elements definitions and attribute list definitions are, besides their reported element names, only retained as their original textual representation, they are not parsed into any other representation.)

 In the current implementation, the XML library does not implement any validation, i.e. validation against a DTD or other XML schema.
-The user has to use other libaries (e.g. [Libxml2Validation](https://github.com/stefanspringer1/Libxml2Validation)) for such validation.
+The user has to use other libraries (e.g. [Libxml2Validation](https://github.com/stefanspringer1/Libxml2Validation)) for such validation.
 To compensate for that, the user of the library can provide a function that decides if encountered whitespace between elements should be kept or not.
 Also, possible default values of attributes have to be set by the user if desired once the document tree is built.

 This library gives full control of how to handle entities.
 Named entity references can persist inside the document event if they are not defined.
-Named entity references are being scored as internal or external entity rerefences during parsing, the external entity references being those which are referenced by external entity definitions in the internal subset inside the document declaration of the document.
+Named entity references are being scored as internal or external entity references during parsing, the external entity references being those which are referenced by external entity definitions in the internal subset inside the document declaration of the document.
 Possible replacements of internal entity references by text can be controlled by the application.

 No automated inclusion of external parsed entities takes place.
 The user of the library has to implement such features herself if needed.